-Ticket To Work
+Ticket to Work

+The Ticket to Work and Work Incentive Improvement Act of 1999 changed the rules of the Ticket program.
 On December 17, 1999, President Clinton signed the Ticket to Work and Work Incentives Improvement ACT (TWWIIA) of 1999.
 This legislation affects State vocational rehabilitation (VR) agencies providing services under the current VR Reimbursement Program.

-SSA phased-in the Ticket Program nationally over a three-year period beginning January 1, 2001, with the first tickets issued early in 2001.
+SSA phased-in the Ticket Program nationally over a three-year period beginning January 1, 2001, with the first Tickets issued early in 2001.
 Under this program, Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) disability and blindness beneficiaries have a "Ticket" they may use to obtain VR, employment, or other support services from an approved provider of their choice called an "Employment Network."
 By January 1, 2004, the "Ticket" program was operating in all States.